Cloud-PG/interLink/README.md

 - $SIDECARSERVICE -> can be "docker" or "slurm" only (for the moment).
 If SIDECARPORT is not set, will set Sidecar Port in the code to default settings.
 Overwrites SidecarService.
 - $SBATCHPATH -> path to your Slurm's sbatch binary.
 Overwrites SbatchPath.
 - $SCANCELPATH -> path to your Slurm's scancel binary.
 Overwrites ScancelPath.
+- $VKTOKENFILE -> path to a file containing your token fot OAuth2 proxy authentication.
+Overwrites VKTokenFile.
 - $TSOCKS -> true or false, to use tsocks library allowing proxy networking.
 Working on Slurm sidecar at the moment.
 Overwrites Tsocks.
 - $TSOCKSPATH -> path to your tsocks library.
 Overwrites TsocksPath.